Hashimoto’s Thyroiditis Treatment: Standard vs Integrative Approach

-So what other factors and mechanisms may increase your risk for developing autoimmune disease like Hashimoto's?
+So what other factors and mechanisms may increase your risk for developing an autoimmune disease like Hashimoto's?

 I've included a list below:

-- Environmental triggers - Environmental exposure to endocrine disruptions may also increase your risk of developing Hashimoto's thyroiditis.
+- Environmental triggers - Environmental exposure to endocrine disruptions may also increase your risk of developing Hashimoto's thyroiditis (17).
 These EDC's are found in foods, plastic wrappings, receipts and so on.
-By themselves they probably don't result in a dramatic risk but when coupled with other factors listed here they may cause issues.
+By themselves, they probably don't result in a dramatic risk but when coupled with other factors listed here they may cause issues.

 Bottom Line: The development of Hashimoto's is a multi-factorial event and the exact cause may be difficult to find in each individual.
 If possible it's best to identify potential "risk factors" and remove or eliminate exposure to these areas.